Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 #### Clearing Remains

-Once you have confirmed that a game works, you are free to delete the game's corresponding Download using the trash icon in the downloads tab.
+Once you have fully confirmed that a game works, you are free to delete the game's corresponding Download using the trash icon in the downloads tab.

 ## Playing a Game

 Launching a game on GameVault is simple.
 Once your game is installed and ready to go, it will appear in the "Installed Games" tab.
-If GameVault didn't correctly predict the correct executable to launch automatically, you can select it from the dropdown menu and click the "Play" button to start the game.
+If GameVault didn't correctly predict the correct executable to launch automatically, you can select it from the dropdown menu and click the `Play` button to start the game.

 ## Tracking Your Game Progress